pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 (E) avanço.

-Item.
 31. The term its in - Those tools give a one-man shop or a 50-person outfit almost instantly the same firepower as a whole department with its own IT staff inside a multinational. - refers to